Merit Financial Group LLC Makes New Investment in HUYA Inc. (NYSE:HUYA)

-Merit Financial Group LLC acquired a new position in HUYA Inc. (NYSE:HUYA – Get Rating) in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 23,385 shares of the company’s stock, valued at approximately $91,000.
+Merit Financial Group LLC acquired a new position in shares of HUYA Inc. (NYSE:HUYA – Get Rating) in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund acquired 23,385 shares of the company’s stock, valued at approximately $91,000.

-Several other institutional investors have also added to or reduced their stakes in HUYA.
-UBS Group AG raised its holdings in HUYA by 2,307.4% in the 1st quarter.
-UBS Group AG now owns 3,373,978 shares of the company’s stock worth $15,082,000 after purchasing an additional 3,233,828 shares in the last quarter.
-Renaissance Technologies LLC grew its position in shares of HUYA by 142.4% in the 1st quarter.
-Renaissance Technologies LLC now owns 2,127,865 shares of the company’s stock worth $9,512,000 after buying an additional 1,250,065 shares during the period.
-Twenty Acre Capital LP purchased a new stake in shares of HUYA in the 1st quarter worth about $4,177,000.
-Dimensional Fund Advisors LP grew its position in shares of HUYA by 34.7% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,044,871 shares of the company’s stock worth $4,678,000 after buying an additional 269,312 shares during the period.
-Finally, Quinn Opportunity Partners LLC grew its position in HUYA by 67.3% during the 1st quarter.
-Quinn Opportunity Partners LLC now owns 551,591 shares of the company’s stock valued at $2,466,000 after purchasing an additional 221,841 shares during the last quarter.
-23.39% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently made changes to their positions in the stock.
+Ronit Capital LLP boosted its stake in shares of HUYA by 11.0% during the second quarter.
+Ronit Capital LLP now owns 101,000 shares of the company’s stock valued at $392,000 after purchasing an additional 10,000 shares during the period.
+Profund Advisors LLC bought a new stake in shares of HUYA in the second quarter valued at about $52,000.
+SG Americas Securities LLC raised its holdings in shares of HUYA by 73.9% in the second quarter.
+SG Americas Securities LLC now owns 43,341 shares of the company’s stock valued at $168,000 after acquiring an additional 18,423 shares in the last quarter.
+Royal Bank of Canada raised its holdings in shares of HUYA by 8,607.6% in the first quarter.
+Royal Bank of Canada now owns 24,120 shares of the company’s stock valued at $108,000 after acquiring an additional 23,843 shares in the last quarter.
+Finally, Engineers Gate Manager LP bought a new stake in shares of HUYA in the first quarter valued at about $200,000.
+23.39% of the stock is owned by hedge funds and other institutional investors.

 Wall Street Analyst Weigh In

-HUYA has been the topic of several recent analyst reports.
-Citigroup downgraded shares of HUYA from a “buy” rating to a “neutral” rating and cut their price objective for the company from $6.00 to $4.00 in a research report on Wednesday, August 17th.
-TheStreet downgraded shares of HUYA from a “c-” rating to a “d+” rating in a report on Tuesday, September 6th.
-Finally, UBS Group downgraded shares of HUYA from a “buy” rating to a “neutral” rating and dropped their price target for the company from $27.00 to $2.90 in a report on Thursday, September 29th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $4.80.
+Several analysts recently weighed in on the company.
+TheStreet downgraded HUYA from a “c-” rating to a “d+” rating in a report on Tuesday, September 6th.
+Citigroup downgraded HUYA from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $6.00 to $4.00 in a report on Wednesday, August 17th.
+Finally, UBS Group downgraded HUYA from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $27.00 to $2.90 in a report on Thursday, September 29th.
+Two analysts have rated the stock with a sell rating, five have issued a hold rating and one has issued a buy rating to the stock.
+According to data from MarketBeat.com, HUYA currently has a consensus rating of “Hold” and an average price target of $4.80.

-HUYA (NYSE:HUYA – Get Rating) last released its earnings results on Tuesday, August 16th.
+HUYA (NYSE:HUYA – Get Rating) last announced its earnings results on Tuesday, August 16th.
 The company reported ($0.01) EPS for the quarter, topping analysts’ consensus estimates of ($0.05) by $0.04.
-The company had revenue of $2.28 billion for the quarter, compared to analysts’ expectations of $2.28 billion.
+The business had revenue of $2.28 billion during the quarter, compared to the consensus estimate of $2.28 billion.
 HUYA had a net margin of 1.77% and a return on equity of 1.67%.
-The firm’s revenue was down 23.2% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.12 EPS.
-Sell-side analysts forecast that HUYA Inc. will post -0.43 EPS for the current year.
+The firm’s revenue was down 23.2% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.12 earnings per share.
+On average, equities analysts predict that HUYA Inc. will post -0.43 earnings per share for the current fiscal year.

 HUYA Inc, through its subsidiaries, operates game live streaming platforms in the People's Republic of China.
 Its platforms enable broadcasters and viewers to interact during live streaming.
 The company's live streaming content also covers other entertainment content, such as talent shows, anime, outdoor activities, live chats, online theatre, and other genres.